-France plays an active role in the EULEX Kosovo “rule of law” mission (led by Mr Xavier Bout de Marnhac from France, since October 2010), which replaced the United Nations Interim Administration Mission in Kosovo (UNMIK) in December 2008.
+France plays an active role in the EULEX Kosovo “rule of law” mission, which replaced the United Nations Interim Administration Mission in Kosovo (UNMIK) in December 2008.
 Thirty-three countries contribute to this mission of about 1,700 troops, 192 of which are deployed by France (see our Kosovo page).

 — With respect to its civilian CSDP missions, France is participating in several operations, notably the European Union mission to provide advice and assistance for security sector reform in the Democratic Republic of the Congo, as well as the Organization for Security and Cooperation in Europe’s mission to Bosnia-Herzegovina (OSCEBIH).

 c/ France is also engaged militarily with NATO:

 In Afghanistan, through the NATO force under a Security Council mandate: the International Security Assistance Force (ISAF) in Afghanistan, numbering 235 soldiers (October 2013) (see our Afghanistan page).